Semi-Supervised Learning for Sparsely-Labeled Sequential Data: Application to Healthcare Video Processing: Experiments on CIFAR Image Sequences

-To study the proposed training strategy in a controlled setting, we create a toy dataset using MNIST and other toy datasets using CIFAR-10 images.
-We find that risk-tolerant labeling outperforms sparse labeling by up to 12 points of mean average precision for MNIST, and 3.5 points for CIFAR.
+To study the proposed training strategy in a controlled setting, we create a toy dataset using CIFAR-10 images.
+We find that risk-tolerant labeling outperforms sparse labeling by up to 3.5 points of mean average precision.

-Experiments on image sequences are designed according to a similar scheme.
-One of the classes is selected as positive -- e.g. the digit 1 in MNIST -- and another class as negative -- e.g. the digit 0 in MNIST.
+Experiments on image sequences are designed according to the following scheme.
+One of the classes is selected as positive -- the automobile (car) class in our experiments -- and another class as negative -- e.g. the airplane class.
 All images of the training set are equally split into training and validation sets, and the testing images are kept aside.
 We arrange the training images into 50 sequences of 10 images each by drawing images at random from the two target classes.
-Each sequence is parameterized by an integer duration $M$ (drawn uniformly from $0 \leq M \leq 10$) of true positive elements, with the first $M$ images drawn from the positive class and the remaining $10-M$ images drawn from the negative class (Figures \ref{fig:sequence_creation} and \ref{fig:image_sequences}).
+Each sequence is parameterized by an integer duration $M$ (drawn uniformly from $0 \leq M \leq 10$) of true positive elements, with the first $M$ images drawn from the positive class and the remaining $10-M$ images drawn from the negative class (Figure \ref{fig:image_sequences}).
 As we want to model a scenario where the duration $M$ is not known during all the optimization steps, sequence creation is performed similarly for the validation set.

 To construct our risk-dependent training labels, we select a risk level $1 \leq N \leq 9$ over all 50 sequences and sample the $N$ first images of each sequence as positives, independent of their true class.
-If $N>M$, this results in using $N-M$ incorrectly labeled images per sequence for training (false positives in Figure \ref{fig:sequence_creation}).
+If $N>M$, this results in using $N-M$ incorrectly labeled images per sequence for training (false positives in Figure \ref{fig:image_sequences}).
 Next to this, 50 negative training images are directly sampled from the negative class.
 For preprocessing, image intensity values are rescaled in $[0,1]$ using the the image-wise minimum and maximum to facilitate the training.

 We use this dataset to train a convolutional network with the Adadelta optimizer \cite{zeiler2012} and optimize the binary cross-entropy.
 For every epoch, the same proportion of negative and positive training images are shown to the network to avoid rebalancing the loss function.
 Training is stopped after the validation loss diverges, and the best model is selected as the one minimizing the validation loss.
 The trained model's performance is evaluated on the left-out test set and measured using recall, precision, F1-score, average precision and AUC.